Quantco/glum/docs/background/background.rst

-Background, design and architecture
+.. _background:

+Design and background
 ======================================================

 .. toctree::
    :maxdepth: 2

-   A brief introduction to GLMs <glms_modified.ipynb>
+   A brief introduction to GLMs <glms.ipynb>
    Algorithmic details <algorithm.rst>
    Architecture of the package <architecture.rst>